 Yoff is a village characterized by its strong Islamic culture: smoking and drinking are not allowed and visitors should be appropriately dressed (meaning covered legs and arms).

 Besides visiting Layen Mausoleum, it is worth going for a walk in Yoff beach.
 You will have to be careful to not to step in fish waste, but you will love the views and scenes of real Dakar.

 Les Almadies is the wealthy neighborhood in Dakar where you will find plenty of luxury resorts, a couple of private beaches and lots of seafood restaurants.

 You will also find the westernmost point on the continent of Africa: Pointe des Almadies (Almadies Bridge).

 Apart from the House of Slaves, the Island of Gorée has places to spend an entire day.
-Besides restaurants, colonial architecture with Mediterranean flair, and a peaceful beach, there are outdoors art exhibitions where you can buy colorful African paintings.
+Besides restaurants, colonial architecture with a Mediterranean flair, and a peaceful beach, there are outdoors art exhibitions where you can buy colorful African paintings.

 Saint Louis, the first French colony in Africa, is one of the most fascinating cities in Senegal.
 Located 260 km from Dakar, the heart of this old colonial city is on a narrow island over the river Senegal and linked to the African mainland by the bridge Faidherbe.

 Founded in 1659, Saint Louis was the capital of Senegal from 1872 to 1957.
 Many of the buildings retain their former colonial character.
 The island was declared a UNESCO World Heritage Site in 2000.

-Another not to be missed destination is Mbour, known for its incredible fish market.
+Another not to be missed destination while backpacking Senegal is Mbour, known for its incredible fish market.
 On its beach, hundreds of pirogues put to the sea every day.
 At sunset, they return loaded with fish that they cut and sell on the seashore, at the spectacular and slightly nauseating fish market.